Hyperreals In A Nutshell

 Taken from "five ways to say "Almost Always" and actually mean it":

-A filter $\mathcal{F}$ on an arbitrary set $I$ is a collection of subsets of $I$ that is closed under set intersections and supersets.
-(Note that this means that the smallest filter on $I$ is $I$ itself).
+on an arbitrary set is a collection of subsets of that is closed under set intersections and supersets.
+(Note that this means that the smallest filter on is itself).
+An ultrafilter is a filter which, for every

-An ultrafilter is a filter which, for every $A \subseteq I$, contains either $A$ or its complement.
+, contains either or its complement.
 A principal ultrafilter contains a finite set.
+A nonprincipal ultrafilter does not.

 This turns out to be an incredibly powerful mathematical tool, and can be used to generalize the concept of "almost all" to esoteric mathematical objects that might not have well-defined or intuitive properties.

 Voila!
-We have a suitable definition of "almost all agreement": if the agreement set $I$ is contained in some arbitrary nonprincipal ultrafilter $\mathcal{U}$.
+We have a suitable definition of "almost all agreement": if the agreement set

 Yes, This Behaves Like The Real Numbers